Brutus Beefcake: Personal life

+Leslie was born and raised in Tampa Florida and would avidly attend wrestling shows in the area.
+He also played baseball growing up alongside Baseball Hall of Famer Wade Boggs.

 Leslie married Kirsten Georgi on July 1, 1987.
 They divorced in 1991.
 He has a daughter, Alana, with Barbara McGondel, whom he married in 1993 but they divorced in 2009.

 Leslie married Melissa DeGloria Caruso in 2014.

 In February 2004, Leslie caused an anthrax scare at one of Boston's MBTA stations, Downtown Crossing, where he was working at the time.
 He had left a bag of cocaine in his booth, which a subway rider spotted and assumed to be anthrax.
 The building was evacuated as a precaution.
 Leslie checked into a drug rehabilitation facility after admitting that the cocaine was his.

 Despite previously having a friendship with Hulk Hogan since they were children in grade school, they eventually had a falling out, and last spoke to each other in 2019.
-Despite this, Leslie paid tribute to Hogan after he died.
+Leslie has claimed that the alleged incident which resulted in him cutting ties to Hogan, which allegedly involved Hogan hitting on his wife, actually occurred even before Hogan's racism scandal, with Leslie noting to The Hannibal TV in May 2025 that Hogan left the 2019 WWE Hall of Fame ceremony immediately after inducting him and was not in attendance for his hall of fame speech.
+Despite never speaking to him again, Leslie paid tribute to Hogan after he died and attended his funeral.
+By March 2026, however, he was again speaking negatively of Hogan.